go-masonry/mortar/wiki/bricks.md

 # As a rule every Brick is based on Mortar itself, but not on any other Brick

-Meaning you can't use bzerolog with bjaeger for example.
+Meaning you can't import `bzerolog` from within `bjaeger` for example.

+Check their `go.mod` files to make sure.

 This rule is here to ensure that every Brick can be easily swapped.